active

 To provide our antifungal medication, AmBisome, to countries in which VL is endemic, in alignment with the WHO goal of eliminating VL in endemic countries by 2020.

 Visceral leishmaniasis is one of the deadliest parasitic diseases in the world, responsible for approximately 30,000 deaths each year.
-Gilead has worked closely with WHO and non-governmental organizations since 1992 to provide our antifungal medication to countries in which the disease is endemic.
-The program operates in Bangladesh, Ethiopia, India, Kenya, Nepal, Somalia, South Sudan, Sudan and Uganda as well as other countries in the Eastern Africa sub-region and South East Asia where VL is endemic.
+Gilead has worked closely with WHO and non-governmental organizations since 1992 to provide antifungal medication to countries in which the disease is endemic.
+The program operates in Bangladesh, Ethiopia, India, Kenya, Nepal, Somalia, South Sudan, Sudan and Uganda as well as other countries in the Eastern Africa sub-region and South East Asia where visceral leishmaniasis is endemic.
 Over 90 percent of new cases are reported from just seven countries: Brazil, Ethiopia, India, Kenya, Somalia, South Sudan and Sudan.
 However, just six years ago, case estimates ranged up to 300,000 cases per year.

 Gilead is one of 20 original endorsers of the ‘London Declaration’ on Neglected Tropical Diseases – a collaborative disease elimination and eradication program inspired by the WHO’s 2020 roadmap to eradicate neglected tropical diseases.